-Source: Final adopted goals and performance targets for Plan Bay Area 2040.
+Source: Plan Bay Area 2050.

 C/CAG, along with other CMAs and regional agencies, including MTC, ABAG, and the BAAQMD, will be addressing new requirements from Senate Bill 375 (SB 375) in addressing reduction in Green House Gas (GHG) emissions generated by cars and light trucks.
 The following will be taken into consideration in future planning processes.